About this Event

 To reserve a room in this block, use this event-specific link: http://doubletree.hilton.com/en/dt/groups/personalized/M/MSNDTDT-LYT-20140625/index.jhtml

-Map and Directions to Campus: Travel Info and UW Campus Map
+Directions to the Law School and Campus Map

-If you choose to fly into Mitchell airport in Milwaukee instead of the Dane County Airport in Madison: There is regular and inexpensive bus service between campus (and the nearby conference hotel) and the airport in Milwaukee.
+Travel Option: If you choose to fly into Mitchell airport in Milwaukee instead of the Dane County Airport in Madison, there is regular and inexpensive bus service between campus (and the nearby conference hotels) and the airport in Milwaukee.
 You can check out the schedules and times at www.badgerbus.com.
 The stop at the airport is called Milwaukee Mitchell Airport and the campus stop is Memorial Union Madison or Chazen Museum Madison.
 The two stops are a block apart and the online instructions will tell you which one to select depending on whether the bus is departing from or arriving at Madison.
 Both stops are very close to our meeting venue and hotels.

 Rachel Anderson (University of Nevada-Las Vegas Boyd School of Law)